vradarserver/opensky-to-basestation/README.md

 | Option              | Value    | Description |
 | -                   | -        | -           |
 | ```-jsonFileName``` | filename | The full path to a file that the OpenSky JSON will be saved to |

+## Compilation Pre-requisites

+You will need the latest version of Visual Studio 2019 Community edition.
+When you choose the components to install you need to tick the option for **.NET desktop development**.
+In the **Individual Components** tab make sure that the ```.NET Core 3.1 SDK``` is ticked.
+Once .NET Core 3.1 is no longer the bleeding edge you might see the option called ```.NET Core 3.1 Runtime``` instead.